interactivethings/swiss-maps/README.md

 Run `rake geojson` to generate the GeoJSON files from the shapefiles.
 Useful feature properties are automatically populated and converted to camelCase.
 Coordinates are rounded to a precision of 3 with [LilJSON](https://github.com/migurski/LilJSON).

+### TopoJSON

+Run `rake topojson` to generate the TopoJSON files from the GeoJSON files.
+Note that the simplified files are using the non-simplified GeoJSON as input and are simplified using TopoJSON with the `-s 1000` setting.

 ## Copyright and License

 ### Author